I’m writing this in the hope that I can find a solution to the glop that appears on my lenses after I’ve worn them for 4-6 hours.

 The photo shows some of the problem.
 I couldn’t get a better image as trying to take a shot of the lens with limited vision whist holding a iPhone in one hand is no easy task!
 Previous attempts showed much more glop, but the image quality was far to poor to use.

 The glop is white and slightly sticky to the touch.
-It causes me real problems with either reading print unless it is both enlarged and bold.
+It causes me real problems with reading print unless it is both enlarged and bold.
 Trying to read grey print, for example, is impossible.
 The glop does really affect any close work I’m trying to do.
-It makes anything I’m reading blurred and as though I’m looking through a cloud.
+It makes anything I’m reading blurred, as though I’m looking through a cloud.

 Interestingly, it doesn’t affect my distance vision so much.
 So watching TV isn’t too much of a problem.